-To facilitate conversion of institutional knowledge and paper data to a digital format, the MassDEP GIS Program created the Point Development Tool (PDT), a customized application using ESRI’s ArcView 3.x software (the PDT application was an extension to the MassGIS DataViewer).
+To facilitate conversion of institutional knowledge and paper data to a digital format, the MassDEP GIS Program created the Point Development Tool (PDT), a customized application using ESRI’s ArcView software (the PDT application is available as an extension to the MassGIS DataViewer).
 The PDT provides a standardized platform that guides users through the automation and documentation of geographically referenced point data.
 MassDEP technical staff used the PDT to locate facilities based on knowledge gained in the course of their professional activities.
 On screen digitizing using the PDT was the primary method of automation.

 Using data in the “development coverage,” the PDT navigates data developers to the general vicinity of a site.
 The PDT then displays the best digital base imagery available for that vicinity.
 In 1998, the PDT used MassGIS 1 meter (1:5,000) black and white digital orthophoto images (DOQ) as the default basemap.
 Where 1 meter 1:5,000 DOQs were not available, the PDT defaulted to 1 meter USGS (1:12,000) black and white digital orthophoto images or (1:25,000) USGS topographic quadrangle imagery respectively.
 When data development began, the only available digital basemap imagery for much of Massachusetts was the MassGIS scanned USGS (1:25,000) topographic images.
 Therefore, the base scale of this datalayer is considered to be 1:25,000.

 In the absence of staff with professional knowledge, facility files were checked for location information.
 Facility files maintained by MassDEP contain a variety of types and quality of maps, including surveys, site plans and locus maps.
-MassDEP GIS and BWP Program staff reviewed this file information and identified the best manuscript maps and supplemental text information for locating sites.
+MassDEP GIS and BAW Program staff reviewed this file information and identified the best manuscript maps and supplemental text information for locating sites.
 When suitable maps were not available, field verification was performed by MassDEP staff.
 Locations were entered using the PDT.
 With multiple years of orthophoto imagery and the increased availability of parcel data, many recently mapped locations were developed without the need for fieldwork.

 General Facility Information Fields: